Para español, seleccione de la lista

 Step IV: Narrowing the topic

-Students identify a specific, manageable research topic using a process that goes from the general to the specific: INTEREST (Germany)→THEME (Communication in History)→TOPIC (World War I)→ISSUE (The Rise of the Weimar Republic).
+Students identify a specific, manageable research topic using a process that goes from the general to the specific: INTEREST (stewardship)→THEME (Rights & Responsibilities in History)→TOPIC (Marjory Stoneman Douglas and the Everglades National Park)→ISSUE (preserving the Everglades).

 Step V: Gathering and recording information